fractaldotbox/alpha-bees/README.md

   - Policies and reference signals remain encrypted until execution to prevent sandwich attacks.
 - Agents are able to generate final instructions using the policy, which is protocol-specific (e.g., staking, swapping, supplying for yield, etc.).
 - This approach provides guardrails for trading execution.
-- For demo purposes, agents perform rebalancing on Aave.
+- For demo purposes, perform rebalancing on Aave and Morpho

 ges, we believe it is important to visualize and elaborate on the strategy.
 - LLMs provide structured output, and the frontend renders components based on OnchainKit and @geist/dappkit.

-## User is able to
+# Development

+- Setup .env per .env.example

+- start web server with env-cmd pnpm --filter web dev